top of page

 “A friend is someone who calls for no reason.”

-Back when we were in school, or actually once we’d escaped the pressure-cooker of that year and were keeping up a rather remarkable correspondence, we’d play a game: to see who could use the biggest words.
-I love affecting a scholarly tone and composing complicated prose that is only marginally true.
-Sheer journalistic silliness; the true value of good writing is NOT to use big words.
-Which is why I guess we did it.
-I finally killed it with the word “sesquipedalian,” which means “given to or characterized by the use of long words.”
+Eons ago, back when we were in school, or actually once we’d escaped the pressure-cooker of that year, fora few years we kept up a rather remarkable correspondence.
+In our letters (typed on real typewriters!) we played a game, to see who could use the biggest words.
+In college, I had acquired the dubious skill of affecting a scholarly tone and composing papers bloated with an overblown vocabulary.
+Often, just for fun, I wrote letters laden with verbose prose that had little to do with communication.
+Sheer literary silliness; the true value of good writing is NOT to use big words.

 My Dear Friend:

 Do not relish the isolation.
 Do not embrace the anomie.
 Do not savor the peace of wind chimes, fountains and bird songs….they are impermanent and unreliable.
-I am going to call you for no reason.

 There will be a loud, an intrusive tone — likely a loud ringing — that will set your nerves aflame.
 In the few seconds that it repeats its obnoxious intrusion into your carefully cultivated cocoon, you must calculate your response: if you answer, the future is uncertain.
 What might be transmitted might not be conducive to your ease.
 It may force to the surface thoughts and matters you have chosen to repress, But think: if you don’t…that silence you have chosen may fester, like a placid mountain lake succumbs to eutrophication, overtaken by algae unwelcome and depressing.
 Silence, for long, is seldom golden.
 It can become rank, and offensive to the senses.